CellDynamics/QuimP/Doxygen_doc/BOA.md

 ## Starting BOA plugin {#startBOA}

 This section describes basic activities that occur during starting the BOA plugin.
-The entry function of BOA is overrode from ij.plugin.PlugIn the \ref uk.ac.warwick.wsbc.QuimP.BOA_.run(String) "run()" method.
+The entry function of BOA is overrode from ij.plugin.PlugIn the \ref uk.ac.warwick.wsbc.QuimP.BOA_.run(final String) "run()" method.

 Some important structures are initialized in \a BOA_ class as its private or public members.
 Those are: